proact-de/distkeys/README.txt

 - Net::SSH::Gateway, debian package libnet-ssh-gateway-ruby
 - Net::SFTP v2, debian package libnet-sftp2-ruby
 - Termios, debian package libtermios-ruby
+- SCP

+Multikeys can also use SFTP, when you remove the occurences of :via => :scp.
+This is not configurable via option yet.

 ===== SSH Configuration =====